Montreal Locomotive Works: Mass transit

-In 1960, MLW was awarded the contract to build 36 new subway cars for the Toronto Transit Commission.
-The M1 Series Subway Cars were notable for being the first ever rapid transit vehicles to be designed and built in Canada.
+In 1960, MLW was awarded the contract to build 36 subway cars for the Toronto Transit Commission.
+The M1 Series Subway Cars were the first rapid transit vehicles to be designed and built in Canada.
 They were also an improvement over the previous rolling stock, being lighter and faster, despite also being considerably larger.
 MLW's venture into rapid transit would be short-lived, as the Toronto Transit Commission opted for Hawker Siddeley Canada vehicles from the mid-1960s onwards to the 1980s.